-The future demand of silver will increase because of the products that we use and have started to depend on.
-Electric vehicles have three times as much silver in them than combustion-engine vehicles.
-And as electric vehicles demand ramp up that’ll mean the demand for silver will also ramp up.
-Not only that, silver is heavily-used in electronics that we use every day.
+The future demand of silver will increase because of the products we have come to depend on.
+Electric vehicles have three times as much silver in them as combustion-engine vehicles.
+And as demand for electric vehicles ramps up, the demand for silver will also ramp up.
+Additionally, silver is heavily used in our favorite electronics.

 The next decade is going to experience an upswing in silver demand.
-You probably already know that when there’s an increase in demand while supplies are low that usually points to a price increase.
-That said, we could be witness of a significant price increase from silver in the next decade, which is good news for the people who invested when silver was low.
+You probably already know that an increase in demand while supplies are low usually points to a price increase.
+That said, we could witness a significant price increase for silver in the next decade, which is good news for the people who invested when it was low.

 Silver has shed 14.5% of its value over a 12-month period.
-Not to mention, that it has declined 27.5% over the past five years.
-These would be indicators of keeping away from silver, but instead, right now, might be the perfect time to buy physical silver and silver stocks.
+Not to mention, it has declined 27.5% over the past five years.
+Though these would seem to be indicators to keep away from silver, right now might be the perfect time to buy physical silver and silver stocks.

 Until next time,